62. Single Double and Long Press with Interrupts

-We have to detect singledouble, and long press events from the push button
+We have to detect singledouble, and long-press events from the push button Control LED1 and LED2 based on the press events while the main loop is busy with other tasks.

 • Single press: Toggle LED1

-• Double press: Toggle LED2
+• Double-press: Toggle LED2

 • Long press (over 1 second): Turn off both LED1 and LED2